Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 Bringing closure to many creative processes while pointing to new ones, Stewardship to Obsolescence and Preservation and Draw Agreement encapsulate, as a sonic time capsule does,⁴⁷ Coppice’s tendencies to experiment with acoulogy as sonic thinking in “[e]qual parts research, experiment and music.”⁴⁸ As musical abstractions entangled in multiple spatialities, the works are invitations for a listeners’ further sonic thinking, as it is their active auditory exploration and imagination that renders the creation of yet more spaces for sensing music, and “unlocking another dimension.”⁴⁹

-Spanning just prior and beyond the twenty-tens, Coppice’s initial three explorations have tended sonic identity and spatialities with instruments and through technologies.
+Spanning just prior and beyond the twenty-tens, Coppice’s initial three studies have tended sonic identity and spatialities with instruments and through technologies.
 They occurred parallel to emergent philosophies of sound such as acoulogy and sonic thinking that same decade, and in retrospect, these have been key in contextualizing and understanding Coppice’s sense and intentions as part of a greater evolving auditory creativity.

 Music ‘out there’ and its perception ‘in here’ are enmeshed in shapeshifting spatialities and technologies.
-The spaces involved are varied, not limited to physical and acoustic, but also temporal, figurative, perceptual, and possibly more to recognize.
+The spaces involved are varied, not limited to physical and acoustic, but also temporal, figurative, perceptual, and possibly more yet to recognize.
 As technologies evolve, emerge, and obsolesce, they intersect these varied spaces with auditory imagination, to take yet more shapes in further musical experiments.

 ¹ Augoyard and Torgue, Sonic Experience.